T

 Destination-specific tips

-• Bargaining is expected in the souks; start with a price about half of what's asked.
+• Bargaining is expected in the souks; maintain a friendly demeanor.
+Start at around 50% of the asking price.

 Plan the rest of your Marrakech trip